sad woman sitting on couch - how to overcome emotional painPin

 4 Stay off social media

-But honestly, if you are having a painful feelings every time you scroll FB or IG then just stay off of social media.
+But honestly, if you are having painful feelings every time you scroll FB or IG, then just stay off of social media.

 5 Read self-help books